rubencaro/bolt/README.md

         # check anything you expected
         assert_equal 1, Mail::TestMailer.deliveries.count # it sent an email
         assert coll.find().to_a.none? # queue is clean
+        tasks = Bolt::Helpers.tasks # saved tasks
+        assert_equal 1, tasks.count, tasks
+        md = tasks.first['test_metadata'] # gathered test_metadata
+        assert_equal 38, md['system']['calls'].count, md
       end

     end

+Remember that Bolt forks itself and runs the task on that forked process.
+That means that the only way of communication is using the pipe (or using an external service).
+Bolt provides a mechanism to save a task's process' metadata, gathered by stones' helpers, on the task document under the key `test_metadata`.
+That task is then passed through the pipe and saved for you on `Bolt::Helpers.tasks` in the master process.
+Luckily that's the process you're running the test from.
+To activate the mechanism you should be on the `test` environment and run `Bolt::Helpers.save_tasks!`.

 ## TODOs